 “It is so important to continue to raise money for research to find a cure for congenital heart defects.
 We will continue to raise awareness and ask for support so that other children will never have to experience these trials in life.”

 “It is so important to continue to raise research money to find a cure for CHD.
-We will continue to raise awareness and ask for support so that other children will never have to experience these trials in life,” Susan said.
+We will continue to raise awareness.
+We ask for support so that other children will never have to experience these trials in life,” Susan said.
 There is no cure for congenital heart disease.
-There is only the hope that research will bring about new findings, new technology, and new solutions for the 1 in 100 children born with CHD.
+There is only the hope that research will bring about new: findings, technology and solutions for the 1 in 100 children born with CHD.
 Help us in our fight to defeat CHD and donate today!